Skip to content

 heal-amount: 4.0

-We want to add our own config file which lets you choose how long the baguette flamethrower sets entities on fire for.
+Suppose we want to add our own config file which lets you choose how long the baguette flamethrower sets entities on fire for.

 Create a new file resources/settings/baguette_flamethrower.yml and add the following: